José-Ignacio Pareja, Ph.D.

 - B.S., Universidad Nacional Agraria; Lima, Perú (Biology – Biotechnology)

-I enjoy working at the intersection of teaching and learning sciences.
-I have a special interest in the convergence of fields of science, science education, brain-based science, cognitive psychology and field-based experiences as tools and catalysts to advance and understand teaching and learning in diverse contexts.
+I enjoy working at the intersection of science in general, teaching and learning sciences.
+I have a special interest in interdisciplinary approaches and when relevant the convergence of the fields of: science, nutrition science, geographic information science, science education, brain-based science, cognitive psychology and field-based experiences as tools and catalysts to advance and understand teaching and learning in diverse contexts.

 I have led and co-led students and faculty in a variety of off campus programs and initiatives.